And now, I’ma get Moby-Dick on your ass. By that I mean, it’s whaling time.

 First, in this post, I’ll point out the high-level, cultural challenges and the annoying details of life-in-the-trenches that helped produce them, and how Testing Grouplet-related efforts made a difference in overcoming each issue.
 In the next one, I’ll delve into object-oriented programming arcana to explain the classes (wink, wink, nudge, nudge) of problems we encountered in the code itself and worked to solve through spreading knowledge of design techniques supporting testability.
 After that, I’ll point out a few of the specific tools we cooked up that made automated testing easier and better.

 Fact-checks and embellishments from Googlers present and past welcome via email, Google+ comments, or separate blog responses, as always.

 - Legacy Code

 “I don’t have time to test”

 When it comes down to it, what is the reason every person on the planet chooses, at every moment, to pursue one activity over another?
 Time.
 To a person, we choose to spend our time based on what we perceive to be the potential return on the investment of that time.
-However, it was only after the Testing Grouplet was able to get questions on the yearly engineering survey prodding at the reasons that people don’t write automated tests that this fundamental principle of human nature became clear enough for us to act on it.
+However, it was only after the Testing Grouplet was able to get questions on the yearly development survey prodding at the reasons that people don’t write automated tests that this fundamental principle of human nature became clear enough for us to act on it.